 Ms. Cochran is an actress and director who has been working in theatre, film, and television for 30 years and has performed with Steppenwolf Theatre Company multiple times.
 She's been a member of the teaching staff at The School at Steppenwolf in Chicago, as well as Steppenwolf Classes West since its beginnings.
 She has been a visiting teacher / lecturer at USC, Northwestern, DePaul, and Loyola Universities.
 Ms. Cochran has directed productions for Remy Bummpo, Slaughterhouse Productions, Greasy Joan, and Chicago's Odyssey Theatre.

 Julie Granata, Movement

 Ms. Granata is an educator and performer with 20 years of professional experience in regional theaters across the country, including Ensemble Theatre Company, Rubicon Theatre Company, Laguna Playhouse, B Street Theatre, and Boston Court on the West Coast and Goodman Theatre, Timeline Theatre Company, and Steppenwolf Theatre in Chicago.
 She has worked in television, film, radio, and is a voiceover artist for interactive media.
-Julie holds a BFA in Acting from The Theatre School at DePaul University, a proud member of SAG - AFTRA & AEA, a graduate of the SITI Company Intensive, and a MFA Acting/Performance Pedagogy candidate at CSULB.
+Julie holds a BFA in Acting from The Theatre School at DePaul University, a proud member of SAG - AFTRA & AEA, a graduate of the SITI Company Intensive, and holds her MFA Acting/Performance Pedagogy from CSULB.
 Julie's interest in the interconnectedness of movement, text analysis, and unscripted collaboration sprang from her experiences as trained dancer and certified yoga instructor.
 The intersection of her work as a performer and her deep interest in body mechanics, movement as meditation, and the physical expression of self has led to her work as a performing arts educator.

 Eric Hunicutt, Improvisation